lidofinance/scripts/README.md

 #### How to publish a new version of Scripts Docker image to GHCR
 1. Push code changes to the repo
-2. Wait for the approvals and merge them into `master`
+2. Wait for the approvals
 3. Add a tag `vX`, where `X` is the next release number, to the commit.
 You can refer to the [Release](https://github.com/lidofinance/scripts/releases) page
 4. Wait for the workflow **build and push image** to finish successfully on the tagged commit
 5. In this README file, update the image version in section **Step 3.
 Run the container**